zuozhenggh/learning-library/enterprise-manageability-library/enterprise_manager/OCIMarketplaceEM-Setup.md

 here](https://docs.oracle.com/en/cloud/get-started/subscriptions-cloud/csgsg/get-started-oracle-cloud-services.html)

 Before launching an instance, you need to have a Virtual Cloud Network (VCN) and subnet setup.
-And it’s recommended to have in within its own compartment (TEST for example).
+And it’s recommended to have it within its own compartment (TEST for example).
 A subnet is a subdivision of your VCN and directs traffic according to a **route table. **You will access the instance over the internet using its public IP address.
 Your traffic will be directed via an internet